-If you’re getting a Jet Ski for the kids, and they have taken the safety course, then a Spark might be good for them.
+If you’re getting a jet ski for the kids, they have taken the safety course and of legal age to drive, then a Spark might be good for them.
 A GTI/VX would be good too, but a Spark would be cheaper.
 Or even consider a used (good) watercraft as your first one.

 The great thing about the Sea-Doo Spark or even Yamaha EX is that they have the smallest engines and don’t go the fastest.

 But this does bring back to my point of having iBR or RIDE.
 I, personally, would rather have my kids on a machine with brakes just in case something happens.
 If someone pulls out in front of them, they have brakes and can better control the situation.

 Remember, I’m just some guy on the internet.
 Your needs may be different and a jet ski with no reverse or whatever might be perfect for you.
 Or you might hate the looks of all the recreation models but love the looks of the 300 HP models.